leudz/shipyard/guide/master/src/going-further.md

 # Going Further

-This section covers more advanced topics.
-Topics include parallelism, packs, and how everything behaves so you can avoid surprises.
+This section covers patterns that are not needed for all projects but come in handy when the situation requires it.